Sean Murphy Player Props: Braves vs. Mets

-The Atlanta Braves and Sean Murphy (.474 slugging percentage over his past 10 games, including one homer), take on starting pitcher Carlos Carrasco and the New York Mets at Truist Park, Tuesday at 7:20 PM ET.
+Sean Murphy -- hitting .342 in his past 10 games -- will be in action for the Atlanta Braves against the New York Mets, with Max Scherzer on the mound, on June 7 at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Diamondbacks.
+In his previous game he had a one-hit showing (1-for-4) against the Mets.

 Sean Murphy Game Info & Props vs. the Mets